danielchristiancazares/freespace2/docs/REMEDIATION_PLAN.md

 ---

-## 7) Deferred Lighting Baseline Correctness (DONE, With A Known Visual Gap)
+## 7) Deferred Lighting Baseline Correctness (DONE, OpenGL Parity)

 - Ambient deferred-light pass initializes background pixels (prevents undefined swapchain content when `PositionBuffer` is clear).
-- Deferred geometry clears the full G-buffer on entry (prevents stale accumulation when deferred begins after swapchain draws).
+- Deferred begin snapshots the current swapchain color into a per-swapchain-image scene buffer (requires `TRANSFER_SRC` swapchain usage), then copies that into the emissive G-buffer attachment via a fullscreen pass (`SDR_TYPE_COPY`).
-- Known gap (future work): mirror OpenGL's "pre-deferred scene color -> emissive buffer" behavior so starfields/nebula/backgrounds rendered before deferred begin survive into the deferred composite.
+- Deferred geometry clears the non-emissive G-buffer attachments on entry, and *loads* emissive (so pre-deferred backgrounds survive).

 ---